-Your contact information is forwarded to the BCC administration for next steps and onboarding procedures.
+If you are appointed by Council, your contact information is forwarded to the BCC administration for next steps and onboarding procedures.

-If you are not selected for an appointment, you receive a letter from the Mayor.
+If you are not selected for an appointment, you will receive a letter from the Mayor.
 The City Clerk's Office keeps your application for one year.
 Your application is considered by City Council in case of a mid-term resignation.

 For questions on boards, commissions, committees (BCC) or member recruitment, contact BCC Administration.